The Complete Guide to Niue on a Budget

 Don’t worry, Niue is not pretentious.
 It might be the largest uplifted coral atoll in the world, but it provides a down-to-earth travel experience.
 Saving money is made easy thanks to the array of affordable self-catering accommodations available, not to mention the endless free attractions to see around the country.
 Interacting with cultural activities, watching wildlife from shore or through a snorkel mask, or simply stargazing in one of the world’s darkest skies is an effortless and affordable way to enjoy this piece of paradise.

-Let us elaborate further with this complete travel guide to Niue on a budget.
+Let us elaborate further with this complete backpacking and budget travel guide to Niue!

-Location: An island in the South Pacific Ocean, in between Tonga, Samoa and the Cook Islands.
-It is approximately 2,400km (1,491 miles) northeast of New Zealand.
+Location: Niue is an island in the South Pacific Ocean, between Tonga, Samoa and the Cook Islands.
+It is approximately 2,400 km (1,491 mi) northeast of New Zealand.
+Find out more in Where is Niue Located?

 Find out more in What is the Weather Like in Niue?